Nelson Philippe: Success at CTE-HVM

 For the 2006 season, Philippe moved to CTE-HVM Racing and earned his first podium finishes at Milwaukee and Montreal before claiming his first victory at Surfers Paradise.
 With his victory at Surfers Paradise, Philippe became the youngest winner in Champ Car World Series history, and again being awarded most improved driver in 2006.
 However, this success was not enough to find Philippe a drive in 2007, whose financial climate stipulated that most drivers had to bring money to the team to race, something Philippe refused to do after his 2006 success.

-But on October 3, 2007 it was announced that Nelson Philippe would return to Champ Car and drive for his former team, Conquest Racing.
+But on October 3, 2007, it was announced that Philippe would return to Champ Car and drive for his former team, Conquest Racing.
 Philippe would race at Surfers Paradise and Mexico City.
 He said at the time: "I'm thrilled to be back, and no better time than now with Surfers Paradise around the corner [October 21].
 It's been a challenge to be sidelined this year, but things happen for a reason and right now it's full steam ahead for Australia and Mexico."
 Despite having sat out the entire season, Philippe qualified a respectable thirteenth and then recorded an even more respectable sixth place finish at Surfers Paradise.
 "Even though the results may not show it, it was probably one of the best races of my career," said Philippe of the race.

 In the season finale at Mexico City, Philippe again qualified thirteenth, but was one of three cars that stalled at the start.
 He was able to get the car going and ultimately finished in twelfth position, a lap down to the leaders.